Kakyūsei

-Kakyūsei games

-Originally created by Masato Hiruta, as a spin-off of the Dōkyūsei series.

 Elf-ban Kakyūsei OVA

 Plot

 The story revolves around Mizuho Yuuki, whose best friend Miko has fallen in love with Tohru.
 Miko is fairly innocent and comes from a strict background so Mizuho tries not to get in the way of their relationship despite her growing awareness of Tohru who is currently boarding with her family, and accepts going on a date with the wealthy Haruhiko.
 There is also outside interference from Ai, a younger student in their school, who also likes Tohru.